LLM-Coordination: Evaluating and Analyzing Multi-agent Coordination Abilities in Large Language Models: Abstract

 \section{Abstract}

-The emergent reasoning and Theory of Mind (ToM) abilities demonstrated by Large Language Models (LLMs) make them promising candidates for developing coordination agents.
-In this study, we introduce a new LLM-Coordination Benchmark aimed at a detailed analysis of LLMs within the context of Pure Coordination Games, where participating agents need to cooperate for the most gain.
-This benchmark evaluates LLMs through two distinct tasks: (1) \emph{Agentic Coordination}, where LLMs act as proactive participants for cooperation in 4 pure coordination games; (2) \emph{Coordination Question Answering (QA)}, where LLMs are prompted to answer 198 multiple-choice questions from the 4 games for evaluation of three key reasoning abilities: Environment Comprehension, ToM Reasoning, and Joint Planning.
-Furthermore, to enable LLMs for multi-agent coordination, we introduce a Cognitive Architecture for Coordination (CAC) framework that can easily integrate different LLMs as plug-and-play modules for pure coordination games.
-Our findings indicate that LLM agents equipped with GPT-4-turbo achieve comparable performance to state-of-the-art reinforcement learning methods in games that require commonsense actions based on the environment.
-Besides, zero-shot coordination experiments reveal that, unlike RL methods, LLM agents are robust to new unseen partners.
-However, results on Coordination QA show a large room for improvement in the Theory of Mind reasoning and joint planning abilities of LLMs.
-The analysis also sheds light on how the ability of LLMs to understand their environment and their partner's beliefs and intentions plays a part in their ability to plan for coordination.
-Our code is available at \url{https://github.com/eric-ai-lab/llm_coordination}.
+Large Language Models (LLMs) have demonstrated emergent common-sense reasoning and Theory of Mind (ToM) capabilities, making them promising candidates for developing coordination agents.
+This study introduces the LLM-Coordination Benchmark, a novel benchmark for analyzing LLMs in the context of \textbf{Pure Coordination} Settings, where agents must cooperate to maximize gains.
+Our benchmark evaluates LLMs through two distinct tasks.
+The first is \emph{Agentic Coordination}, where LLMs act as proactive participants in four pure coordination games.
+The second is \emph{Coordination Question Answering (CoordQA)}, which tests LLMs on 198 multiple-choice questions across these games to evaluate three key abilities: Environment Comprehension, ToM Reasoning, and Joint Planning.
+Results from Agentic Coordination experiments reveal that LLM-Agents excel in multi-agent coordination settings where decision-making primarily relies on environmental variables but face challenges in scenarios requiring active consideration of partners' beliefs and intentions.
+The CoordQA experiments further highlight significant room for improvement in LLMs' Theory of Mind reasoning and joint planning capabilities. \emph{Zero-Shot Coordination (ZSC)} experiments in the Agentic Coordination setting demonstrate that LLM agents, unlike RL methods, exhibit robustness to unseen partners.
+These findings indicate the potential of LLMs as Agents in pure coordination setups and underscore areas for improvement.
+Code Available at \url{https://github.com/eric-ai-lab/llm_coordination}.